 Security is “Job Zero” for every company.
-If you are putting your customers or users at risk, you will not be in business for long.
-And that begins with taking a more proactive approach to infrastructure security — one that does not rely on the typical protective or reactive 3rd party security tools, but builds security into your infrastructure from the ground up.
+That begins with taking a more proactive approach to infrastructure security — one that doesn’t rely on the typical protective or reactive 3rd party security tools, but instead builds security into your infrastructure from the ground up.

-As your company moves to the cloud, it has an opportunity to start fresh and rethink who and what is responsible for security in your environment.
-You also want to be able to integrate security processes into your development pipeline and maintain consistent security configurations even as your applications constantly change.
+As your company increases its cloud presence, it has an opportunity to rethink who and what is responsible for security in your environment.
+You also want to be able to integrate security processes into your development pipeline and maintain consistent security configurations even as your infrastructure constantly changes.
 This has led to the rise of Security by Design.

 The Security by Design Approach

 Security by Design (SbD) is an approach to security that allows you to formalize infrastructure design and automate security controls so that you can build security into every part of the IT management process.
 In practical terms, this means that your engineers spend time developing software that controls the security of your system in a consistent way 24×7, rather than spending time manually building, configuring, and patching individual servers.

 This approach to system design is not new, but the rise of public cloud has made SbD far simpler to execute.
 Amazon Web Services has recently been actively promoting the approach and formalizing it for the cloud audience.
 Other vendors promote similar or related concepts, often called Secure DevOps or Security Automation or Security-as-Code or SecOps.
 The practice becomes more important as your environment becomes more complex, and AWS actually has many native services that, if configured and orchestrated in the right way, create a system that is more secure than a manually-configured on-premises environment.